 - To foster the growth and dissemination of the arts through the annual awarding of grants to artists and arts organizations, with an emphasis on those that have an impact on Anacortes and Fidalgo Island.

 - To promote and support a variety of arts activities throughout the year, either on our own or with the cooperation of other art organizations.

 Board of Directors

-Julie Lindsey – Julie, Board Secretary, is a long-time Anacortes resident.
-She works as an Executive Assistant for the Port of Anacortes, and spends her free time actively involved in the Anacortes Community Theater – both as an Actor and Director.
+Julie Lindsey – Julie, Past Board President, is a long-time Anacortes resident.
+She works as the City Clerk for the city of Oak Harbor, and spends her free time actively involved in the Anacortes Community Theater – both as an Actor and Director.
 She is a strong performance art advocate.